pkdone/mongo-rust-lambda-demo/README.md

 Notes about the Rust code:

  * The two key functions are:
-    * `main()` - The Lambda initialisation code in this demo instantiates a static reference to a new instance of a MongoDB Driver's client for communicating with the remote database (after first reading the database's URL from the environment variable `MONGODB_URL`).
-Environment variables are the standard Lambda way to provide context metadata to your Lambda code.
+    * `main()` - The Lambda function initialisation code in this demo instantiates a static reference to a new instance of a MongoDB Driver's client for communicating with the remote database (after first reading the database's URL from the environment variable `MONGODB_URL`).
+Environment variables are the standard Lambda way to provide context metadata to your Lambda function code.
 This metadata was declared when the AWS CLI command `aws lambda create-function` was used earlier.
 Finally, the main function declares the handler function (see next sub-bullet) to the Lambda runtime.
-    * `handler()` - The Lambda handler code is invoked every time the AWS Lambda receives a request.
-This uses the AWS Lambda API to read the request JSON payload and some other context data about the Lambda instance.
+    * `handler()` - The Lambda function handler code is invoked every time the AWS Lambda receives a request.
+This uses the AWS Lambda API to read the request JSON payload and some other context data about the Lambda function instance.
 It then invokes some code to insert a log record into a MongoDB database by using the MongoDB Client instantiated earlier in `main()`.
 Finally, it returns a new JSON payload to the caller.
  * The code declares a Rust structure called `DBLogRecord` used in the function `db_insert_record()` to populate with data ready to be inserted into the MongoDB database collection.
 The call to the MongoDB Driver's `collection.insert_one()` API automatically transforms the data structure into a MongoDB BSON document to be inserted.
 The driver _transparently_ uses the Rust serialisation/deserialisation library called `serde` to covert the data structure to a BSON document.
- * Most of the logic for this Lambda is delegated to a function named `process_work()` and functions that then calls.
+ * Most of the logic for this Lambda function is delegated to a function named `process_work()` and functions that then calls.
 This enables the bulk of the code to be executed outside of the Lambda runtime, directly on your workstation, for rapid prototyping.
 Specifically, the integration test function `integration_test_execute_full_flow()`, near the end of the source file, invokes the `process_work()` function to execute the main logic end-to-end.
  * The source file also contains a set of unit tests.